Applications of Polyfold Theory I: The Polyfolds of Gromov-Witten Theory: The Filled Section, Proof of Proposition

-for all $|b|$ and $x$ small enough on level $m$. \end{itemize} Under the conditions (1)--(3), the map ${\bf h}={\bf f}-{\bf s}$, where ${\bf s}(b,x)-{\bf f}(0,0)$ is conjugated near $0$ to an $\ssc^0$-contraction germ. \end{proposition} The proof follows along the same lines as above.
+for all $|b|$ and $x$ small enough on level $m$. \end{itemize} {Define the $\ssc^+$-map ${\bf s}$ as the constant section ${\bf s}(b, x)={\bf f}(0, 0)\in F_\infty$.
+Then under the conditions (1)--(3), the map ${\bf h}={\bf f}-{\bf s}$ is conjugated near $0$ to an $\ssc^0$-contraction germ.} \end{proposition} The proof follows along the same lines as above.
 The properties (1) and (2) can be used to define the coordinate change $\Phi$.
 The property (3) then allows to carry out the desired estimate.
 Let us remark that the conclusion is in fact true for every ${\bf s}$ which satisfies ${\bf s}(0,0)={\bf f}(0,0)$.
 This follows from one of the results in \cite{HWZ3.5} which is concerned with the perturbation theory. \begin{remark} We would like to mention that there is a variation of the whole scheme which will be important for compactness questions in the context of operations in the SFT.
 Namely rather than assuming that $u_0$ is on the infinity level we just assume that it is on the level zero.
 In that case we can still define a map ${\bf f}$